twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 }
 ```

-React is unable to turn the `rscStream` into HTML.
-The `renderToReadableStream` function from `react-dom/server` throws and we're left with a rejected promise that contains the original _Whoops_ error from the RSC stream.
+React is unable to turn the `rscStream` into HTML due to the error inside the stream.
+The `renderToReadableStream` function from `react-dom/server` throws and we're left with a rejected promise that contains the original _"Whoops!"_ error from the RSC stream.

 This is the point where React materializes the RSC error into an actual exception that our code has to handle.
 Conceptually, when React DOM's `renderToReadableStream` encounters an RSC stream with an error it's the same as rendering a component that throws an error.
-What's so interesting about this is that it's not the RSC render that causes the exception, it's the SSR render attempting to turn the RSC stream into HTML that forces the error to be dealt with.
+What's so interesting about this is it's not the RSC render that causes the exception, it's the SSR render attempting to turn the RSC stream into HTML that forces the error to be dealt with.

 So how do we deal with this error now that it has come to life?

 Normally we would use a React Error Boundary to handle components that throw errors during render.
-However, since error boundaries do not work in the SSR environment the only option for our code here is to crash.
+However, since Error Boundaries do not work in the SSR environment the only option for our code here is to crash.

 In this case, we'll need to update the try-catch statement to respond with something when it encounters an error.